sbarabe/SBK_WRISTBLASTER/3D model/README.md

 The SBK PCBs are specifically designed to fit this model but can also be used in other designs.

+See the 3D model printing and other parts lists for details.

 I keep a small stock of non-printed parts for personal uses.
 If you're having trouble sourcing a specific component, feel free to reach out—I might be able to help. **Contact me via email for inquiries**.

 <img src="images/screenshot1.png" alt="Screenshot of PCB design" width="400"/> <img src="images/screenshot2.png" alt="Screenshot of PCB design" width="400"/>